PROGRAMADORFSABA/SOMVC/public/assets/vendors/general/bootstrap-maxlength/README.md

 ## Configurable options

- * **alwaysShow**: if true the threshold will be ignored and the remaining length indication will be always showing up while typing or on focus on the input.
+ * **alwaysShow**: if true the threshold will be ignored and the remaining length indication will be always Pagina up while typing or on focus on the input.
 Default: false.
  * **threshold**: this is a number indicating how many chars are left to start displaying the indications.
 Default: 10.
  * **warningClass**: it's the class of the element with the indicator.
 By default is the bootstrap "label label-success" but can be changed to anything you'd like.
  * **limitReachedClass**: it's the class the element gets when the limit is reached.
 Default is "label label-important label-danger" (to support Bootstrap 2 and 3).